SUPERCILEX/Robot-Scouter/README.md

 ## Features

 - **Full offline support** 📡
 - **No setup required i.e. no databases** 🗄️ (managing databases = 💩)
 - Easy sharing between users 🔗
 - Seamless collaboration: multiple people can scout the same team, different teams, or go solo on Android N and use split screen mode to scout several teams at once.
 - **Customizable scouting templates** 📃 with several different metrics to choose from:
   - header/title 🔖
   - true/false (checkbox)
   - stopwatch (for keeping track of cycle time) ⏱️
   - number (counter)
   - list (item selector)
   - text (notes) 📜
 - **Integration with [The Blue Alliance](https://www.thebluealliance.com)** to automatically populate relevant team info
-  - **Highly advanced spreadsheet exporting**:
+- **Advanced spreadsheet exporting:**
   - Averages are computed for each team automatically
-    - An average sheet is included to compare teams against each other in a global view 📊
+  - A global average sheet is included to compare teams against each other 📊
   - Fancy formatting on devices with Android Lollipop (21) and above 🎀
   - **Charts!** 📈
 - And more!

 ## Contributing 💗